10 Best Herbal Juices For Open Pores

 Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy often used for its immune-boosting properties.

-While some people use it topically, it is advisable to consult a healthcare professional before incorporating it into a skincare routine.
+As with any herbal remedy, it is advisable to consult a healthcare professional before incorporating echinacea into a skincare routine.